grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 </CodeGroup>

-Why not just run my script normally, from top to bottom?

-This is a good question, and the answer is: we do.
-But code *inside* and *outside* your `default` function do different things.

-Code inside `default` is called *VU code*.
 VU code runs over and over through the test duration.

 VU code can make HTTP requests, emit metrics, and generally do everything you'd expect a load test to do.
-There are a few important exceptions.
-VU code:
+The only exceptions are the jobs that happen in the `init` context.

-* *Does not* load files from your local filesystem,
+- VU code *does not* load files from your local filesystem.
-* *Does not* import any other modules.
+- VU code *does not* import any other modules.

-Instead of VU code, init code does these jobs.
+Again, instead of VU code, init code does these jobs.

-## Benefits of separating init and VU code

- There are two chief reasons we separate these code stages:

-* Performance is faster and more accurate.
-* The design is more flexible and modular.

-On the performance side, if you read a file from disk every iteration, the script would be needlessly slow.
-Even if you cached the contents of the file and imported modules, the _first iteration_ of the script would be much slower than all subsequent iterations.
-Worse, if your script imports or loads data dynamically, you'd get slow iterations each time you loaded something new.

-Besides improving performance, these stages let you execute in different modes without modifying your scripts.
-You should be able to run a k6 script in local, cloud, and clustered systems.
-In the case of cloud and clustered execution, we know which files are needed, so we distribute only those files.
-We know which modules to import, so we can bundle them from the get-go.
-And, tying into the performance benefits, the other nodes don't even need writable filesystems&mdash;everything can be kept in-memory.
+### The default function life-cycle

+A VU executes the `default()` function from start to end in sequence.
+Once the VU reaches the end of the function, it loops back to the start and executes the code all over.

+As part of this "restart" process, k6 resets the VU.
+Cookies are cleared and TCP connections might be torn down  (depending on your test configuration options).

 As a bonus, you can reuse data between iterations (but only for the same VU):